purpleteam-labs/purpleteam/CONTRIBUTING.md

 ## Reference Docs

-The reference documentation is in the [purpleteam-doc](https://github.com/purpleteam-labs/purpleteam-doc) repository.
+The reference documentation is on the [purpleteam-labs.com](https://purpleteam-labs.com/doc/) website.